Football Nonsense

 📍 Location: 41-43 Leopold Street, S1 2GY

-Perfect For: An excellent Indian street-food option.
+Perfect For: Excellent Indian street food if you want something different.
 Share small plates.

 🏨 WHERE TO STAY IN SHEFFIELD